ZAQ922/Assignment-1/README.md

 This is assignment 1 for Byron Williams QA class.
 Ta-dah.

-Code each has to work on (instructions say
+Code each has to work on:
 Zaq     - BMI Calculator
 Joseph  - Distance Formula
 Karl    - Retirement